LP2X0X/PROGRAMMING/C++/2 - Fundamental Data Types/Notes/Type conversion.md

 It’s worth noting that the argument to _static_cast_ evaluates as an [[Expression|expression]].
 When we pass in a variable, that variable is evaluated to produce its value, and that value is then converted to the new type.
 The variable itself is _not_ affected by casting its value to a new type.
 ```

-- We can use _static_cast<>_ to convert an integer to a floating point number so that we can do _floating point division_ instead of _integer division_:
+- We can use _static_cast<>_ to convert an integer to a floating point number so that we can do [[Integer and floating point division|floating point division instead of integer division]]:
 ```cpp
 #include <iostream>